End of Summer Savings · Get 10% off any legal service · Ends 31 August

 Landlord and Tenant Act 1954

-The Landlord and Tenant Act 1954 is a key UK statute for business tenancies and security of tenure.
+The Landlord and Tenant Act 1954 sets the security-of-tenure and renewal framework for many business tenancies in England and Wales.

 Plain-English explainers, not legal advice.
 Use the linked official source for section-level detail, and get advice for your situation.